ChYuvaSathwik/SQL-Job-Market-Analysis/README.md

 # 📊 SQL Job Market Analysis using MySQL

-A beginner-friendly SQL project that analyzes job posting data using MySQL and answers **30 real-world business questions** related to hiring trends, salaries, companies, and technical skills.
+A SQL project that analyzes job posting data using MySQL and answers 30 real-world business questions related to hiring trends, salaries, companies, and technical skills.

 ---